 In contrast to other angrites, NWA 2999 exhibits a polygonal-granular texture consistent with a relatively slowly-cooled and annealed lithology, more similar to the sub-volcanic and plutonic angrites than to the quenched angrites.
-Evidence in support of a plutonic origin for NWA 2999 can be found in the homogenous pyroxene compositions compared to the wider compositional range that exists in some other angrites (Kuehner et al., 2006).
+Evidence in support of a plutonic origin for NWA 2999 can be found in the homogeneous pyroxene compositions compared to the wider compositional range that exists in some other angrites (Kuehner et al., 2006).
 However, evidence also exists for an extended residence within a regolithlarge (up to 6 mm) anorthite, spinel, and olivine rock fragments are present within the fine-grained groundmass.
 Moreover, while other angrites contain only minor FeNi-metal (<2 vol%), the NWA 2999 pairing group contains up to 9 vol% (NWA 3164 pairing) coarse FeS and FeNi-metal having chondritic abundance patterns (Baghdadi et al., 2015).
 The FeNi-metal in NWA 2999 has elemental ratios that are inconsistent with what would be expected from incomplete core separation (Jambon et al., 2012), and neither could this high abundance of metal have been derived through partial reduction of iron.
 Instead, it is considered more plausible that the FeNi-metal was incorporated from an exogenous source during an impact event on the angrite parent body.
 The impactor was most likely a metallic object unrelated to any known chondritic or iron chemical group (Humayun et al., 2007; Jambon et al., 2012).